abstractlyZach/reading_accountability_public/README.md

 I know my naming conventions are all over the place.
-I didn't expect this project to be as big as it ended up being hahahaha
+I didn't expect this project to be as big as it ended up being hahahaha!

-It started as a small project to hack something together and put my Raspberry Pi to good use, and now I've sunk around 25 hours into this project.
+It started as a small project to hack something together and put my Raspberry Pi to good use.
+I've sunk around 25 hours into this project and it was worth every minute.

 I wrote another script called email_info.py that holds my login credentials with get_login() and get_password() as well as a dictionary holding the emails and names of all of the people on the